-FE502 is two credit hours.
+FE503 has 2 credit hours per semester.
 Students are to reflect on the incarnational Trinitarian theological foundations of their ministry work and how their ministry work is centered in Christ.
-This course entails 90 hours of student work on a ministry-related project.
+The class entails 90 hours of student work on a ministry-related project.
 The course includes